remorses/xmlize/README.md

 **Cons:**

-- it can not be used jsx-xml and React in the same file
+- it can not be used xmlx and React in the same file
 - it needs per file config
 - it is not possible to have the `children` attribute
 - order of the `key` attr is not preserved